 2. Take a Trail Less Traveled

-This #optoutside must-do is Ranger Dave Sima’s recommendation: Hike a less-traveled trail at West DuPage Woods Forest Preserve in West Chicago.
+This #optoutside must-do is senior ranger Dave Sima’s recommendation: Hike a less-traveled trail at West DuPage Woods Forest Preserve in West Chicago.
 A figure-eight 1-mile looped trail through woodland habitat can be accessed from the main parking lot off Route 59.
 An even lesser-traveled 2-mile looped trail is just off the preserve’s parking lot on Gary’s Mill Road.
 There, you can explore mowed paths through upland woods, open meadow and riparian habitats along the West Branch of the DuPage River.
 Ranger Sima tells us this Elsen’s Hill area may just be the best trail for seclusion.
 “Not only is this trail unfamiliar to most but it's also less frequented by visitors, which equates to more solitude for you!” he says.

 3. Bird a Preserve